to be published by Picador, 11 January 2018

 These people will tell you about themselves, over a drink, in a quiet corner.
 Some of it might even be true.

 There’s a bar at the crossroads on the way out of town.
 Or the way in, depending on whether you’re coming or going.
 Marcie and her husband have run it for years.
-They had children once, but not anymore.
-After thirty years of marriage, there aren’t many secrets left.
-Couples often tell themselves that, although it’s not always true.
+After thirty years of marriage, there aren’t many secrets left between them.
+Couples often say that, don’t they?
+But it’s not always true.

-Arlene appeared in the bar one day not long before Frankie Albertino came back, thinking she’d find someone she’d once known, looking for a man named Jack.
-Frankie was hoping that people might have forgotten the mess he left the first time around.
-Both of them were wrong.
-Women were always Frankie’s problem.
+Arlene appeared in the bar one day, not long before Franky Albertino came back to town, hoping that she’d find a man called Jack.
+Franky was hoping that people might have forgotten the mess he’d left behind him the first time around.
+Franky’s problem had always been women.
 Women and money.
-What Arlene’s problem is isn’t clear to anyone.
-It’s obvious she has a history, but then which of us doesn’t?
+What Arlene’s problem is isn’t clear.
+It’s obvious she has a history, but who doesn’t?

-As Arlene gets closer to finding Jack – her father?
-Her lover? – the bar becomes a scene of a great unravelling; secrets buried a lifetime ago are dragged into the light.
-Jim Powell invites us to consider how much we know about the ones we love, and asks: would you want to know the truth?
+As Arlene gets closer to finding Jack – her father? her lover? – the bar becomes the scene of a great unravelling; secrets buried a lifetime ago are dragged into the light.
+In Things We Nearly Knew, Jim Powell invites us to consider how much we know about the people we love and asks, finally: would you want to know the truth?